naredula-jana/Jiny-Kernel/doc/benchmarks.md

 This benchmark measures InterProcess Communication(mutex,semphore,messages passing etc) in virtual environment.

 ##### Problem Definition:
-   when CPU sleeps (Hitting "hlt" instruction) and getting awaken up by other cpu using IPI(Inter Processor Interrupt) within short period of time, this as performance implications for IPC and message passing workloads in virtual machines.
-The cost is more in vm when compare to metal.
+   During IPC, When cpu sleeps (blocking on "hlt" instruction) and getting awaken up by other cpu using IPI(Inter Processor Interrupt) within short period of time, this as performance implications for IPC and message passing workloads in virtual machines.
+The cost is more in vm when compare to metal because of vm exists in to hypervisor.

 #####Test Environment and Results

   IPC Test: This is a Producer-consumer test using semaphores.
 Producer and consumer runs in two seperate threads.
 Producer is more cpu intesive when compare to consumer, this make consumer waits for producer at the end of each loop. producer wakes consumer once item is produced.
 In this way consumer get context switched at the end of every loop.
-This emulates  producer and consumer with unequal cpu computation to process every item, this is a very common case.
+This emulates  producer and consumer with unequal computation to process every item, this is a very common case.
 The [source code for test available here.] (https://github.com/naredula-jana/Jiny-Kernel/blob/master/test/expirements/sem_test4.c).
-If the amount of computation for producer and consumer is same then there will be minimum lock contention.
+If the amount of computation for producer and consumer is same then there will be minimum lock contention which will be very rare.

-     **Hypervisor**: kvm/qemu-2.x
+ - **Hypervisor**: kvm/qemu-2.x
-     **host kernel version**:3.13.0-32
+ - **host kernel version**:3.13.0-32
-     **command and arguments to run the test**:  "sem 800k 2000"  :  Here 800k represents the number of items produced and consumed, producer loops 2000 times in tight loop to emulate cpu consumption after every item, the more this value the more will be the consumer wait time.
+ - **command and arguments to run the test**:  "sem 800k 2000"  :  Here 800k represents the number of items produced and consumed, producer loops 2000 times in tight loop to emulate cpu consumption after every item, the more this value the more will be the consumer wait time.

  <table border="1" style="width:100%">